phuoctrung96/Sardine-Dashboard/frontend/README.md

 ### CSS and styling

+#### DO

+- Define styled components with styled-components or something that has limited scope.

 #### DON'T

+- Don't use `!important`.
 - Don't use IDs in CSS.
 Please use class instead.
 Using IDs is similar to using `!important`. https://dev.to/clairecodes/reasons-not-to-use-ids-in-css-4ni4
+- Don't overuse inline styles, aka `style` attributes for performance reasons. https://reactjs.org/docs/dom-elements.html#style .
+Please use styled-components, TailwindCSS, or [sx props in MUI](https://mui.com/system/the-sx-prop/).
+- Don't write global-scope CSS.

 ### Global state management